Mosier, Oregon 2017

 Future blog page about Neil Pryde (yes it’s a real person) will be added here.
 Enter now to see photos.
 Since 1993.

-Future blog page about Norline Villebrun will be added here.
+My future blog page about Alice Rose George will be completed here.
 Enter now to see photos.
-Since 2016.
+Since 1978.

 PHOTOGRAPHER